lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 |--- byte boundary ----| 1 byte next |

 ~~~~
-{: #Fig-Bitmap-Win title='Example of the bitmap in Window mode, in any window except the last one, for N=3)'}
+{: #Fig-Bitmap-Win title='Example of the Bitmap in Window mode, in any window except the last one, for N=3)'}

-{{Fig-Bitmap-lastWin}} shows an example of an ACK (N=3), where the bitmap indicates that the MIC check has failed but there is no missing fragments.
+{{Fig-Bitmap-lastWin}} shows an example of an ACK (N=3), where the Bitmap indicates that the MIC check has failed but there is no missing fragments.

 ~~~~
  <-------   R  ------->  6 5 4 3 2 1 7 (*)